Description of impact

-An example of marine spatial planning which is considered to be leading the field globallyWho is affected
+An example of marine spatial planning which is considered to be leading the field globallyWho or what is affected by your research?

 ---|---|